MattTheTekie/GladiatorMine/README.md

 * Enchantment effects
 * NOTICE: Please edit **genisys.yml** to enable all the features, including Redstone, MobAI, Nether and so on.

+### Hosting Companies that used Gladiatormine lists:
+* wavserver.net

 ### To-Do List
 * Improve Potions
 * Improve Redstone